-An emerging leader within the plaintiffs' bar, Lexi J. Hazam represents clients in mass torts cases and qui tam actions, as well as complex class actions.
+A leader within the plaintiffs' bar, Lexi J. Hazam Co-Chairs the firm's Mass Torts Practice group and represents clients inÂ mass tort casesÂ andÂ qui tam actions, as well as complex class actions.

 Lexi is Court-appointed Interim Co-Lead Class Counsel for the Plaintiffs in litigation arising from the October 2, 2021 oil pipeline rupture off the coast of Orange County, which resulted in contamination of beaches, harbors, and fisheries with toxic oil.
 Plaintiffs' complaint alleges that Amplify Energy, the pipeline owner, negligently maintained the pipeline and failed to respond adequately to the spill, and that two container ships caused damage to the pipeline by negligently dragging their anchors over it.

 Lexi is also Court-appointed Co-Lead Counsel for the thousands of Individual Plaintiffs in theÂ Thomas FireÂ (No. 4965) andÂ Woolsey FireÂ JCCPs (No. 5000) litigations against Southern California Edison, arising from the colossal wildfires Edison's equipment caused in recent years.
 Thousands of victims whose homes and businesses were destroyed or damaged in the fires have recovered approximately $1 billion in settlements to date through these litigations.